 The Trust Board of Trustees and LGCs work closely together.
-LGC Chairs meet regularly with the Trust's Chief Executive Officer (CEO).
+LGC Chairs meet regularly with the Trust's Chief Executive Officer (CEO) and through Chairs/Vice Chairs forums three times a year.
 The CEO, Chief Finance & Operating Officer, Directors of Education and/or Trustees can attend LGC meetings, and governors can attend Trust committee meetings.